EdDataScienceEES/tutorial-hollybee04/index.md

 - Infiltrates into the ground
 - Or returns to the atmosphere through evapotranspiration.

-So.. what if we created a model that could predict the average flow of water through a river each month in any year.
+So... what if we created a model that could predict the average flow of water through a river channel, each month in ANY year.

 ### 1a.
-Why do we want to do this?
+Why would we want to do this?

 Runoff models aim to successfully track changes in water availability, floods and droughts over time (Jehanzaib et al, 2022).